xu-yuan1/openvino-docs/pages/documentation/openvino-plugin-developer-guide/quantized_network_support.rst

 Quantized networks compute and restrictions
 ===========================================

+:target:`doxid-openvino_docs_ie_plugin_dg_quantized_networks_1md_openvino_docs_ie_plugin_dg_quantizednetworks`

-:target:`doxid-openvino_docs_ie_plugin_dg_quantized_networks_1md_openvino_docs_ie_plugin_dg_quantizednetworks` One of the feature of Inference Engine is the support of quantized networks with different precisions: INT8, INT4, etc. However, it is up to the plugin to define what exact precisions are supported by the particular HW.
+One of the features of Inference Engine is the support of quantized networks with different precisions: INT8, INT4, etc. However, it is up to the plugin to define what exact precisions are supported by the particular HW.
 All quantized networks which can be expressed in IR have a unified representation by means of *FakeQuantize* operation.
 For more details about low-precision model representation please refer to this :ref:`document <doxid-openvino_docs_ie_plugin_dg_lp_representation>`.

 Interpreting FakeQuantize at runtime
 ------------------------------------